Anime

 Sprites optimization

-To ensure your mod can be playbale on low-performance devices, each of your animation sprites has to come with a LD version (low definition).
+To ensure your mod can be playbale on low-performance devices, each of your animation sprites has to come with a HD and LD version (low definition).
 If the HD PNG file is 2000px width, the LD should be 1000px.
-Then, just add
+You can manage the export of HD and LD PNG files directly from our SWF2Sprite tool for modders or, just add

--ld at the end of the LD file.
+-ld at the end of your LD files.

 modbox/anime/0_polo.pngmodbox/anime/0_polo-ld.pngmodbox/anime/beat.pngmodbox/anime/beat-ld.pngmodbox/anime/voice.pngmodbox/anime/voice-ld.pngetc.